-Clas sification→ "Y" Eligible 'W" Warning "N" Suspension "A"-Academic Plan "150%" - Federal Limit Are you eligible to receive financial aid? → Yes Yes However, you are in danger of going on to financial aid suspension.
-No You will not be able to receive any Mederal, state, or institutional aid, This insuludes Federal Student Loans, Federal Work Study, and Foundation Scholarships.
-Yes follower, you will be required to follow an Academic Plan which is an oldow an Academic Plan which is an expensent between you and Barton regarding your path to completing your degree or certificate.
+Clas sification → "Y" Eligible "W" Warning "N" Suspension "A"-Academic Plan "150%" - Federal Limit Are you eligible to receive financial aid? → Yes Yes However, you are in danger of going on to financial aid suspension.
+No You will not be able to receive any Mederal, state, or institutional aid.
+The arms includes Federal Student Loans, Federal Work Study, and Foundation Scholerships.
+Yes floweer, you will be required to follow an Academic Plan which is an follow an Academic Plan which is an regarding your path to competing your degree or certificate.
 You must earn SAP for the term while on AP.
-No You have reached the Federal Financial Ald limit.
-Why is my status this? → Your term and cumulative GPA was 2.0 or higher; and, You have You have successfully completed at least 16% of your attempted at least 2% of your attempted asses-both term and cumulative.
-This includes transfer hours.
-Your term or cumulative GPA fell below 2.0.
-OR You have not below 2.0.
-OR In the second of th You failed, withdrew from, or took an 'Incomplete' in 100% of your attempted classes.
-OR You had been on financial aid warning and you dir not make SAP for a second time.
-You appealed your financial aid spension status.
-Your appeal was grarted.
-You were placed on Academic Plan.
-You have taken more hours than allowed by electral are gradualors for you to complete your program of study.
-How can you change or improve your status? ▶ You have made Satisfactory Academic Progress.
+No You have reached the Federal Financial Aid limit.
+Why is my status this? → Your ferm and cumulative GPA was 2.0 or higher; and, 2.0 or higher; and, or have you Your term or cumulative GPA felt below 2.0, OR You have felt below 2.0, OR You have felt below 2.0, OR You have felt below 2.0, OR What felt below 3.0, OR What felt below 4.0, OR What felt You failed, withdrew from, or took an Tincomplate in 100% of your attempted classes.
+OR You had been on financial aid warning and you din not make SAP for a second time.
+You appealed your financial aid subsension status.
+You appeal was suspension status.
+You appeal was Academic Plan.
+You have taken more hours than allowed by federal megulations for you to complete your program of study.
+How can you change or improve your status? → You have made Satisfactory Academic Progress.
 Keep up the good work!
 If you earn at least a cumulative and term 2.0 GPA and complete 67% or more of your attempted hours (term and cumulative), you will be taken off financial aid You make a request to appeal by contacting the Financial Aid Office at this link.- Financial Aid @bartonccc.edu.
 You must follow your academic plan exactly.
-If you fail to follow your academic plan, you may be placed on financial aid suspension.
+If you fall to follow your academic plan, you may be placed on financial aid suspension.
 Any changes you want to make to your Academic Plan must be approved by the FA Director.
-You may appeal the 150% federal limit by contacting over Financial Aid Officer or emailing a request for the form to Financial Aid @bartonccc.edu
+You may appeal the 150% federal limit by contacting over Financial Add Officer or emailing a request for the form to FinancialAd@bartonccc.edu